johnston9/shot-caller/TESTING.md

   Result: The User is logged out and they are taken to the Sign In page.<br>

 ### User Change/Recover Password
-Description: The User can change or recover their Password<br>
+Description: The User can change or recover their Password.<br>

 - User Case: Change Password <br>